Chrysler PT Cruiser: Safety

 In 2002, Euro NCAP gave the PT Cruiser a three (out of five) stars rating.
 The car received bad results in the frontal impact test (6 out of 16 possible points).
 The height of the seats and side airbags helped to attain a maximum score of 16 points in the side impact test.
-The low frontal scores are in part explained by the cushioning near the knees, designed to protect unbelted occupants, which is not a factor in the EU where passengers must wear seat belts.
+The low frontal scores are partly explained by the cushioning near the knees, designed to protect unbelted occupants, which is not a factor in the EU where passengers must wear seat belts.

 For 2008, the Insurance Institute for Highway Safety gave the PT Cruiser the highest rating of Good overall for occupant protection in frontal crashes and the lowest overall rating of Poor for side crashes.
 It was the only small car to not offer electronic stability control.